Ball Bay, Queensland: Demographics

+Education

+There are no schools in Ball Bay.
+The nearest government primary school is Seaforth State School in neighbouring Seaforth to the west.
+The nearest government secondary school is Mackay North State High School in North Mackay to the south-east.

 Amenities

 The Mackay Regional Council operate a camping ground at Ball Bay.
 Beach fishing is a popular local activity.

 The Mackay Regional Council operates a mobile library service on a fortnightly schedule at Coconut Grove.